Kristina Keneally

 Kristina Marie Kerscher Keneally (born 19 December 1968) is an American-born Australian politician who served as the first female Premier of New South Wales from 2009 to 2011 and was later a Labor Senator for New South Wales from February 2018 until April 2022.
 She resigned from the Senate to contest the House of Representatives seat of Fowler, but was unsuccessful.
 From 2019 to 2022 she served as Deputy Leader of the Opposition in the Senate, Shadow Minister for Home Affairs, and Shadow Minister for Immigration and Citizenship.

 Keneally was born in the United States to an American father and an Australian mother.
 She grew up in Toledo, Ohio, and is a graduate of the University of Dayton.
 After marrying an Australian, Ben Keneally, she settled in Australia permanently and became a naturalised citizen in 2000.
 Keneally was elected to the New South Wales Legislative Assembly seat of Heffron at the 2003 state election, succeeding Deirdre Grusovin after a controversial preselection process.
 After being re-elected to parliament at the 2007 state election, she became the Minister for Ageing and Disability Services and was subsequently appointed Minister for Planning by Premier Nathan Rees in 2008.
 She was also the state government's spokeswoman for World Youth Day 2008.

 By December 2009 Keneally had emerged as the preferred leadership candidate of the Labor Right faction, and defeated incumbent Premier Nathan Rees (who had been in office for just 15 months) in a party room ballot, winning by 47 votes to 21.
-The Keneally Government went on to suffer a 16.5 percent two-party preferred statewide swing at the 2011 state election – the biggest swing in Australian political history.
+The Keneally Government went on to suffer a 16.5 per cent two-party preferred statewide swing at the 2011 state election – the biggest swing in Australian political history.
 She resigned as Labor Party leader on election night and was succeeded by John Robertson, who was elected unopposed, on 31 March 2011.
 She resigned from Parliament in June 2012.